glentner/KernelFit/README.md

 repository compiles and runs the test programs *TestKernelFit1D.cc* and *TestKernelFit2D.cc* in the *Test* directory.
 The figures included below represent the results of those programs.

+*Notice:*
+The TestKernelFit2D.cc program took ~ 2 min to run on my MacBook Pro (Intel i5) using 4 threads.
+This program (in addition to the other test program) will be run automatically when `make` is executed.

 ## Usage: